Kazan: Trolleybus

-The fare is 30 rubles in cash, 27 rubles by electronic card (2020).
+As of June 2024, the fare is 42 rubles in cash or 38 rubles by electronic transportation card or debit card.
 On the routes, conductors are involved and, in addition to paying for cash (with a higher fare), there are general civil (with different tariff plans for replenishment, including time passes and an "electronic wallet"), as well as preferential electronic transport cards.

 All trolleybuses are monitored by an automated control system based on satellite navigation.
 Any Internet user can track the movement of trolleybuses.

 Metro

-A single-line Kazan Metro (running north to south-east), opened on 27 August 2005, the first and only metro system built in a post-soviet state after the collapse of the USSR.
-As of 2020, the Kazan Metro now has eleven stations, and crosses the Kazanka River.
+A single-line Kazan Metro (running north to south-east) opened on 27 August 2005.
+As of 2024, the Kazan Metro had eleven stations and crossed the Kazanka River.
+A second metro line is being built (Feb 2024).

 Railways

 Kazan is connected with Moscow, Ulyanovsk, Yoshkar-Ola and Yekaterinburg by train.

 The main railway station Kazan–Passazhirskaya is located in the city centre and includes a main building (built in 1896), a commuter trains terminal, a ticket office building and some other technical buildings.
 The station serves 36 intercity trains, and more than eight million passengers per annum.
-The second terminus called "Kazan-2" is situated in the northern part of the city.
+A second terminus, Kazan-2, is situated in the northern part of the city.
 Kazan also has 19 platforms for commuter trains.

-In addition, within the city there are also 24 railway stations and stopping platforms.
+Within the city are 24 railway stations and stopping platforms.

 Public transit

 Payment is received in cash, by dedicated travel cards and by banking cards.
-One ride fee is 27 rubles in cash or by banking card and 25 rubles by travel card.
+One ride fee is 36 rubles in cash or by banking card and 35 rubles by travel card.
 There are various plans for different types of travel which reduce single ride fees.
 There are no zoning tariffs within the city.

 Cycling

 On 1 July 2013, the Veli'k bicycle sharing system was launched in Kazan.
 In total, the system includes seven self-service bicycle docking stations, and a total fleet of 100 bikes.
 The service is open to anyone from 16 years of age.
 There are three types of subscription – monthly, weekly and daily.
 During the season from late spring to mid-autumn, residents and guests of Kazan typically use the service more than 15,000 times.
 In 2015, the first cycle routes on separate bike lanes were opened in the city centre; further expansion is planned throughout the city.

 Waterways

-Kazan's river port is one of the largest on the Volga, thanks to the system of canals from which Kazan is sometimes called the "port of five seas".
+Kazan's river port is one of the largest on the Volga River, thanks to the system of canals from which Kazan is sometimes called the "port of five seas".
 The main building of the river station was built together with the new river port by the early 1960s and renovated in 2005.
 The station serves both passengers of intercity cruise ships and commuter boats (including high-speed fleet) – to the Kamsky Ustye, Tetyush, Bolgar, Pechishch, Sviyazhsk and Sadovaya.
-The daily passenger traffic in the summer period is up to 6 thousand people per day.
-In winter, Pneumocushion boats are used, it goes from Kazan to Verkhny Uslon.
+The daily passenger traffic in the summer period is up to 6,000 people per day.
+In winter, pneumocushion boats are used, it goes from Kazan to Verkhny Uslon.